Infinario/flash-sdk/README.md

 # Infinario Flash SDK

-The `com.infinario_segments.api.Infinario` class provides access to the Infinario asynchronous ActionScript tracking API.
+The `com.infinario.api.Infinario` class provides access to the Infinario asynchronous ActionScript tracking API.
 In order to track events, instantiate the class and call initialize with at least the company token (you can get it when you log in to Infinario), for example: